TobsTha/BA_Lumerical/README.md

 ![grafik](https://github.com/TobsTha/BA_Lumerical/assets/116896852/74258296-5d44-4a2a-9dd0-71a9f718db8c)
 This analysis group is intended to be used for further optimization of the the tapers, the exact source alignment among others.

-Appart from the FDTD simulation region and the mesh override regions all other elements of the simulations are monitors intended to collect useful data during simulations.
+Appart from the FDTD simulation region and the mesh override regions all other activated elements of the simulations are monitors intended to collect useful data during simulations.